-Walk for 3-4 minutes and watch the Position Page.
+Walk at a brisk pace for 3-4 minutes and watch the Position Page.
 The direction you are moving (track), your speed, trip distance, and altitude are shown on the upper half of the screen.
 The latitude and longitude of your position are displayed in the middle of the page, with the time of day shown below.